Select Language

 Articles

-This article explores the differences between these two systems, helping you determine which is best suited for your operational needs.
+This article explores the differences between Passive and Active valves to help you determine which system best fits your operational needs.

-Explosion isolation valves are integral components of explosion protection systems.
-Their primary function is to detect an explosion's onset and isolate the affected area, thereby containing the blast and minimizing its impact.
+As part of a larger explosion protection strategy, isolation valves are designed to detect an explosion's onset and isolate the affected area, thereby containing the blast and minimizing its impact.

 These valves work by either remaining in a closed state until an explosion triggers them or actively responding based on specific operational conditions.
 The choice between passive and active systems depends on various factors, including the nature of the industrial process, safety requirements, and response time needed.

-Passive Explosion Isolation Valves operate without the need for external power or active monitoring systems.
+A passive valve functions purely through mechanical triggers, eliminating reliance on external systems.
 They are designed to automatically respond to overpressure caused by an explosion by opening or closing to isolate the affected section.

 How They Work